ProjectXV/glamourhaven_web/README.md

 # Contributing to The Project
  - For detailed information on how to go about contributing to this project, refer to this [guide](docs/CONTRIBUTING.md) to get step by step instructions on how to clone and fork this repo in preparation for contributing
  - For detailed information on how to go about the design and style guide to this project.
 Check out the [Styling Guide](docs/STYLING.md)
+ - For detailed information on the backend API endpoints, refer to this [documentation](docs/APIs.md)

 # Setting up the Frontend